 4. Catch guests’ attention

-Since meetings are shifted through the screen, you can’t rely on gestures or big jargon as an attention-getter.
+Since meetings are shifted through the screen, you can’t rely on gestures or extensive jargon as an attention-getter.
 Instead, you may use animation or pointer movement in favor.
 Why?
 Because staring at the screen is boring.
 According to Studio Giggle, a study by Microsoft found that the average person has an attention span smaller than that of a goldfish, at just 8 seconds, so if you’re still reading this then it’s a miracle!
 But because of this, it’s more important than ever to find a way to grab your audience’s attention.
 Videos are a great way to increase audience engagement, but with 300 hours of video content being uploaded to Youtube every minute, your video really needs to stand out.
 This is where animation can help.
 Much the same as a cat, people will also give their attention to a moving thing.
-Use some sort of funny transitions, or unexpected shapes movement purposefully and smartly.
+Use some sort of funny transitions or unexpected shapes movement purposefully and smartly.

 5. Fewer slides can do better

 Experts say people tend to lose their focus after ten slides.
 According to KM&A, marketing specialist and venture capitalist Guy Kawasaki branded this concept, saying a PowerPoint presentation should be no longer than 10 slides, last no longer than 20 minutes, and have no text smaller than a 30-point font.
 He makes a good argument, asserting that most people can’t comprehend more than ten concepts in a meeting and explaining the secret of using a larger font—it forces you to find the most important points and describe them in detail, rather than cramming three paragraphs onto a slide.
 So the only solution is to make your presentation short.
 Replace 1000 words with a picture that represents the same thing.
 Never use more than four bullet points in one slide.
 Turn your confusing data into clever infographics.
 That is all you need to be on point.
 Quite simple, huh?

 6. Improve content’s readability